Oluwatayo-Adetola/MyFinalProject/README.md

 	3.1 Clear illustration of the code using a MCV Diagram.
     3.2 Functionalities of certain aspects of the code for better understanding, e.g, fragments, activities, recyclerview, etc.
-    5.3 Discussing why fragments are important in the code’s functionality.
+    5.3 Discuss why fragments are important in the code’s functionality.
 Contrasting its uses with activity, and things related to that scope.

 4).
 Acknowledgements and Credits